 Our operations have consumed significant amounts of cash since inception.
 As of June 30, 2015, our cash, cash equivalents and marketable securities were \$168.6 million.
-We estimate that the net proceeds from this offering will be approximately \$67.7 million, based on assumed initial public offering price of \$16.00 per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from this offering will be approximately \$62.9 million, based on the initial public offering price of \$14.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We expect that our existing cash, cash equivalents and marketable securities, will enable us to fund our operating expenses and capital expenditure requirements for at least the next 24 months.
 See the section titled "Use of Proceeds."